dotnet-demos/webapi-k8s-configmap-secret/README.md

 It will show the EnvVars object in the response

-## Scenario 1 - Injecting env variable
+## Scenario 2 - Injecting app.settings file as mount
 - Apply the file k8s-docker-desktop-app-settings-deploy.yml using kubectl
 - Get the list of services in the deployment and get the NodePort number
 - Navigate to http://localhost:<port number>/Configurations/MyKey